SkyeWong/boss/README.md

 # BOSS - **B**attle **O**f **S**upreme **S**urvivalists

+> ⚠️ This repo is currently public **only** to let other coders collaborate, people suggest new features, friends view my code.
+The visibility is subject to change when BOSS is in production. ***Please, do not plagiarise and pass BOSS off as your own idea.***

 BOSS is a slash-based currency Discord bot designed for a post-apocalyptic world after World War III.
 In this new world, resources are scarce and a variety of items have become valuable currency, including scrap metal, ammunition, and other essential resources.
 BOSS provides a unique currency system that allows users to earn, spend, and trade these valuable items to purchase goods and services.

 ## Features